 - Completion English Language Programs through any location accredited by Commission of English Language Program Accreditation (CEA) at any U.S. and/or overseas institution list through the CEA website

-- English Language Academy (ELA) Program through ASU
+- English Learning Academy (ELA) Program through Arkansas State University

 - Completion of Cambridge English Level B1 or higher

 - Completion of Level 6 at any A.C.E.
 Language Institute

 - Certain graduate programs may require higher English Proficiency Scores.
 Please contact the Graduate Program for specific graduate program requirements.

 If you are an undergraduate or graduate student who wishes to request the English Proficiency Requirement waived (International students from non-native English speaking countries) please contact the International Programs Office on how you can complete the English Proficiency Requirement Waiver by simply conducting a face-to-face Listening, Speaking and Writing interview.
 Students must have a high speed internet connection, a computer with a webcam, microphone, and a skype account.
 Please remember to add UHV International Programs skype account uhvinternational to your skype account.
 International Programs Office will set-up a date/time where the international student will be able to conduct a face-to-face speaking and writing interview to waive the English Proficiency Requirement.
 In order to grant this option, first you must complete the entire undergraduate or graduate application process to UHV.